 As a PhD researcher at Strathclyde, the student will be enrolled in the Researcher Development Programme which supports PGR students in their continued personal and professional development, with the additional opportunity of gaining a PG Certificate in Researcher Professional Development.

 Funding is provided for full tuition fees, along with a competitive tax-free stipend and support for computing equipment, research consumables, business travel and conference attendance.

 The academic supervisor will be Dr Gaetano Di Caterina, Director of the Neuromorphic Sensor Signal Processing Lab at Strathclyde.

 Industrial supervision will be provided by Leonardo UK.

-Candidates should submit their CV with references, academic transcript, a covering letter outlining their suitability for the position, and a short two-page essay to demonstrate their understanding of the Neuromorphic engineering field and what this PhD research project should entail in this context.
+Candidates should submit their CV with references, academic transcript and a covering letter outlining their suitability for the position.

 Number of places: 1

 To read how we process personal data, applicants can review our 'Privacy Notice for Student Applicants and Potential Applicants' on our Privacy notices' web page.